alexandraetnaer-max/image-classification-project/MONITORING_EXAMPLES.md

-markdown# Monitoring Examples and Alert Scenarios
+# Monitoring Examples and Alert Scenarios

 Practical examples for monitoring the Fashion Classification System with real-world alert scenarios.